Beneficial Ownership Information Report: Guide to BOI Reporting Requirements and Meaning for Business Owners

 On January 1, 2024, new beneficial ownership reporting guidelines took effect as part of the Corporate Transparency Act (CTA).
-Going forward, many small business entities must report beneficial owners to FinCEN or risk penalties and fines.
+Going forward, many small business entities must report beneficial owner information to FinCEN or risk penalties and fines.
 If you’re wondering, “What is a beneficial owner?” read on to learn some important features of the new Beneficial Ownership Information (BOI) reporting requirements and what the new beneficial ownership rules may mean for your small business.

 What is a Beneficial Owner Report?